MaxDidIt/firetype/README.md

 1. A [`Context3D`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display3D/Context3D.html) object.
 1. A [`Matrix3D`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/geom/Matrix3D.html) object containing a view/projection matrix.

-You can get a quick overview of a basic document class using *firetype* by looking at [the code of the first firetype tutorial](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial1.as).
+You can get a quick overview of a basic document class setting up Stage3D and using *firetype* by looking at [the code of the first firetype tutorial](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial1.as).

 ### How Do I Display Text With *firetype*?